microsoft/onnxruntime/docs/performance/quantization.md

 ![Changes to nodes from basic and extended optimizations](../../images/QDQ_Format.png)

 ## Quantizing an ONNX model
-There are 3 ways of quantizing a model: dynamic, static and quantization-aware training quantization.
+There are two ways of quantizing a model: dynamic and static.

 * **Dynamic quantization**: This method calculates the quantization parameters (scale and zero point) for activations dynamically.

 * **Static quantization**: leverages calibration data to calculate the quantization parameters of activations.
 Our quantization tool supports three calibration methods: MinMax, Entropy and Percentile.
 Please refer to [`calibrate.py`](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/calibrate.py) for details.

-* **Quantization-Aware training quantization**: The quantization parameters of activations are calculated during training, and the training process can control activations to a certain range.

 ### Quantization API
 {: .no_toc}

-Quantization has 3 main APIs, corresponding to the 3 quantization methods:
+Quantization has two main APIs, corresponding to the two quantization methods: `quantize_dynamic()` and `quantize_static()`.
-* `quantize_dynamic`: dynamic quantization
-* `quantize_static`: static quantization
-* `quantize_qat`: quantization-aware training quantization

 Please refer to [quantize.py](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/quantization/quantize.py) for the quantization options for each method.